Skip to content

 Pump energy vs. output light

-The thing is that the thing that is put in is regarded as pump energy, this is not the high-quality laser beam light at the wavelength is required.
-Finally, a much higher quality of light in the fiber laser system is possible to obtain at the specific wavelength, however, the energy that isn’t converted into laser beam light is wasted and changed into heat.
+The energy applied is seen as pump energy, but this does not represent the high-quality laser beam light at the needed wavelength.
+A much higher quality of light in the fiber laser system is possible to obtain at the specific wavelength; the energy that isn’t converted into laser beam light is wasted and converted into heat.

 Importance of efficiency

-Herewith, such a loss of energy defines the significant limitation of power scaling and the laser system’s quality that makes such quality as efficiency especially important.
+This loss of energy defines the significant limitation of power scaling and the laser system’s quality, which makes qualities such as efficiency especially important.
 The doping process from nanoparticles enables fiber lasers to achieve 85% efficiency with a laser system that operates at a 2-micron wavelength (safe wavelength for eye surgery compared to standard 1-micron lasers).

 Safety considerations for eye surgery